New research infrastructure to boost the security and resilience of .nl and the wider internet

 R5 | Adaptability | be readily adaptable to suit particular research projects and facilitate the sharing of configurations and tools within SIDN, with our research partners and with the wider internet community. |

-In essence, our chosen approach involves continuing to manage our research infrastructure ourselves, but relocating to the data centre operated by the Nikhef research institute in Amsterdam, and realising a new infrastructure using European equipment and open-source software wherever possible.
+The core of our approach is that we manage our new research infrastructure ourselves as we do now, but relocate it to the data centre of research institute Nikhef in Amsterdam and equip it as much as possible with European equipment and open source software.
 That approach will enable us to meet the requirements listed in table 1 as follows.

 First, using our own equipment and open-source software will maximise our adaptability (R5).
 We will also increase our expertise in technologies such as Kubernetes and the operational management of the infrastructure (R2), while also making a small contribution to a decentralised internet and to the digital autonomy of the Netherlands and Europe (R3).

-In addition, the arrangements will facilitate rapid, interactive data analyses (R4) through the co-location of computation and data storage in a single data centre.
-An alternative approach would be to buy data storage as a service utilising a high-speed optical interface.
+In addition, we anable rapid, interactive data analyses (R4) through the co-location of computation and data storage in a single data centre.
+An alternative approach would be to buy remote data storage as a service utilising a high-speed optical interface.
 However, that would increase the complexity of the infrastructure and our management workload.
 Furthermore, at Nikhef we have direct access to a real-time flow of BGP data via direct links to internet exchanges such as AMS-IX and NLix.

 We could alternatively have the entire data platform (computation and storage) hosted by a public cloud service provider.
 The disadvantage of that is that European service providers do not yet offer sufficiently mature managed versions of tools such as Apache Spark and Trino, which we require for complex data-analyses (R4).
 US hyperscalers do offer them, but the use of their services would not be consistent with our wish to contribute to a decentralised internet and digital autonomy (R3).
-While the use of a public cloud service would reduce our management workload, it would necessitate a ‘reserved instance’ for cost control reasons (R7), and that could not be obtained from a provider consistent with R3 and R4.
+While the use of a public cloud service would reduce our infrastructure management workload, it would necessitate a ‘reserved instance’ for cost control reasons (R7), which we cannot obtaine from a provider consistent with R3 and R4.

-A drawback of our chosen approach is that it provides limited redundancy (R1).
-For example, our infrastructure could be rendered unavailable if the Amsterdam area experienced a prolonged power outage or something similar.
+A drawback of our approach is that it provides limited redundancy (R1).
+For example, our infrastructure could be rendered unavailable if the Amsterdam area experienced a prolonged power outage.
 However, we regard that as an acceptable risk, because we’re not operating .nl production systems.
 Furthermore, Nikhef has standard data centre continuity provisions including an emergency power supply provided by a diesel generator.
 We will ensure integrity and confidentiality by taking standard measures and utilising SIDN’s ISO 27001 certification framework.

-Continuing with an infrastructure of our own has the further disadvantage that we won’t be able to reduce our management workload (R6).
-Recently, therefore, 3 members of SIDN’s operations teams have been working with the Labs team to help set up and manage the research infrastructure and to promote SIDN-wide knowledge-sharing (R2).
-Each of them is working with us part-time, collectively providing 1 FTE of support.
+Continuing with an infrastructure of our own has the further disadvantage that we won’t be able to reduce our infrastructure management workload (R6).
+Therefore, 3 colleagues from SIDN's operational teams have recently joined the Labs team for a combined 1 FTE to help set up and manage the research infrastructure and promote SIDN-wide knowledge sharing (E2).

 Finally, our chosen approach involves extra expense due to the extra FTE and the write-off of significant hardware investments.
 However, the associated annual costs are predictable (R7) and, when calculated over a 5-year period, similar to or slightly lower than the cost of migrating to a public cloud service provider (if there was one that met our requirements).

-The design of our new infrastructure, divided across 2 racks (A and B) at Nikhef, is sketched in Figure 1 and outlined below.
+Figure 1 outlines the design of our new infrastructure, which we divided across 2 racks (A and B) at Nikhef.
+We discuss it briefly below.

 Figure 1: Design of our new research infrastructure.

 Our new data platform will use Kubernetes, an open-source product like all the other data platform tools.
-Open-source Kubernetes will also be used for the new .nl registration system, meaning that we can share knowledge across the organisation.
+Open-source Kubernetes will also be used for the new .nl registration system, meaning that we can share that knowledge throughout SIDN.

-Kubernetes-based tools including Apache Spark and Trino will then be used for complex data-analyses, such as the combination of DNS queries and DMAP data.
+We will use Kubernetes-based tools including Apache Spark and Trino for complex data-analyses, such as the combination of DNS queries and DMAP data.
 Another application is ENTRADA, our system for storing and analysing large volumes of DNS queries from the .nl DNS servers.

 The data platform will run on a cluster of 12 servers, where we’ll store our research data including DNS queries, DMAP data and a limited subset of DRS data.
-We plan to use MinIO S3, a popular storage technology for data analysis within the research community and elsewhere.
+We will use MinIO S3 for that purpose, a popular storage technology for data analysis within the research community and elsewhere.

 Our new VM platform will consist of 4 servers running Proxmox, an open-source virtualisation platform.
 We’re opting for a voluntary support contract, so that we’re supporting Proxmox’s further development.

 We’re adding a new stratum-1 NTP server to our network testbed.
-It’ll be used for our NTP research and will form part of our public time service, TimeNL.
+We’ll use it for our NTP research and it will form part of our public time service, TimeNL.
 The new server will receive a time signal from VSL, which provides the official Dutch time utilising caesium atomic clocks.

 The backbone of our infrastructure consists of routers, firewalls and switches connecting the data platform, VM platform and network testbed to each other and to the internet.
 The equipment involved is European-made, and we’ll use SURF and NLix as upstreams to the internet.